 Your business will look more professional

-The first tip you should consider is always personalizing your appointment reminder text.
+The first tip you should consider is to always personalize your reminders.

 Sending generic appointment reminder text messages won’t do the trick.
 It would be best to use your client’s full name when addressing them.